Alex Honnold: Personal life

 In 2017, Honnold bought a home in the Las Vegas area.
 "I didn't have any furniture at first, so I lived in the van in the driveway for the first couple weeks.
 It felt more like home than an empty house did."
-Around the same time, he replaced the Ford Econoline van he had lived in since 2007 and put 200,000 miles on with a new 2016 Ram ProMaster, which he still lives and travels in for most of the year.
+Around the same time, he replaced the Ford Econoline van he had lived in since 2007 and put 200000 mi on a new 2016 Ram ProMaster, which he still lives and travels in for most of the year.

+Honnold is a vegetarian, and he does not drink alcohol or use drugs.
+Between climbs, he runs or hikes to maintain fitness.
+He is an avid reader with interests in classic literature, environmentalism, and economics, and he describes himself as an anti-religion atheist and a feminist.

 Honnold met Sanni McCandless at a book signing in November 2015; they became a couple soon after.
 Sanni and her relationship with Honnold feature prominently in Free Solo.
+In the documentary, it is revealed that once while belaying Honnold, McCandless accidentally let the end of the rope slip through her belay device, causing Honnold to fall a significant distance and injure his back.
+Despite the injuries, she convinced him to continue their relationship when he initially wanted to break it off with her.
 On December 25, 2019, Honnold announced, via social media, that he and McCandless were engaged.
 On September 13, 2020, Honnold announced via Instagram that he and McCandless had married.
 Honnold's and McCandless's daughter, June, was born on February 17, 2022.
 Their second daughter, Alice Summer, was born on February 6, 2024.

 Dierdre Wolownick, Alex Honnold's mother, started climbing at age 60 and is the oldest woman to climb El Capitan (first at the age of 66 and then, breaking her record, again at age 70).

 Philanthropy

-In 2012, Honnold began giving away one-third of his income to solar projects that increased energy access worldwide.
-Soon, this idea expanded to form the Honnold Foundation.
-The Honnold Foundation "partners with marginalized communities to expand equitable solar energy access".
-The Foundation finds and funds small community-led nonprofits using solar to expand economic opportunity, energy access, and/or sovereignty.
-After incorporating as a 501c(3) in 2018, the Foundation's work has expanded to fund nearly 100 solar energy projects around the world, thanks to Honnold's continued commitment, alongside philanthropic contributions of a growing community of supporters.
+In 2012, Honnold began giving away one-third of his income to solar energy projects, to increase energy access worldwide.
+Soon, this idea expanded to form the Honnold Foundation, which prioritizes a "trust-based philanthropic approach".

-The Foundation prioritizes a "trust based philanthropic approach".
 Per Honnold, "in climbing, you trust your partner with your life.
 Why should philanthropy be any different?"